jasondavies/rectangle-free/README.md

 This is the reason the files were renamed from the old `solver.c` / `solver4.c`: they are meant to be distinguished from the `5xn` state-space DP solvers by method, not just by output format.

+At a high level, the partition solvers work like this:

+1. Enumerate multisets of column partitions in canonical order, quotienting out column permutations and row symmetries.
+2. For each structure, build the conflict graph on the complex blocks (non-singleton colour classes) induced by the chosen columns.
+3. Weight each structure by:
+   - the multinomial factor for repeated columns,
+   - the row-orbit factor from the surviving row stabilizer,
+   - the singleton-colour contribution coming from the partition type,
+   - and finally either the chromatic polynomial of the conflict graph or the number of proper 4-colourings of that graph.

+This gives two related but different solvers:

+- `partition_poly.c`
+  treats the graph contribution symbolically and computes a chromatic polynomial `P(x)` by deletion-contraction, with canonical graph caching via nauty.

+- `partition_count4.c`
+  keeps the same canonical partition search, but replaces the symbolic graph stage with a direct 4-colouring counter and adds monotone pruning: incremental conflict graphs, pair-shadow capacity bounds, cheap `K5` obstruction checks, and exact 4-colourability tests on the current prefix graph.

+In practice, that division is useful:

+- the polynomial solver is the more general method and is the right tool when you want `P(x)` itself or values for several numbers of colours,
+- the `k = 4` solver is much more aggressive and is the practical route for the largest current `6 x n` runs.

 ## Running the Python scripts